 What is the minimum price for product sampling?

 There are lots of variables like campaign objective and size that determine the cost.
 Usually, there is a minimum number of samples that you should send out in order for your campaign to make sense.

-But a product sampling campaign can start as low as 3000 CAD, going up to hundreds of thousands of dollars.
+But a product sampling campaign can start from $10,000 going up to hundreds of thousands of dollars.

 Depending on your campaign budget and the specific products you want to send out, you need to pay: